mtgatracker/mtgatracker/README.md

 MTGA Tracker is built with many free / oss libraries, in general listed in the various manifest files.
 MTGA Tracker is mainly built using [JetBrains' PyCharm](https://www.jetbrains.com/pycharm/), [cmder](http://cmder.net/), [Electron](https://electronjs.org/), [Python](https://www.python.org/), and many other libraries and tools.

+Thanks to Auth0 for both the [webtask.io](https://webtask.io) serverless platform, which drives any web-based interactions MTGA Tracker has, as well as [repo-supervisor](https://github.com/auth0/repo-supervisor), which helps keep secrets safe, even in an open-source project.

 Special shoutout to [fyears/electron-python-example](https://github.com/fyears/electron-python-example) for providing a truly excellent tutotial to launchpad off of!